API Routes in Angular 18 Server Side Rendering

 Rishi Raj Jain

-In this guide, you will learn how to define and use API routes in a server-side rendered Angular 18 application.
+In this guide, I will walk you through setting up API routes in a server-side rendered Angular 18 application, leveraging Express to create RESTful endpoints.

 Prerequisites